An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 7. Spenco Polysorb Insoles

-The Spenco Polysorb Insoles have a somewhat unusual profile but somehow they leverage that unique shape to produce outstanding support and comfort.
+The Spenco Polysorb Insoles leverage their unique shape to produce outstanding support and comfort.
 They’ll cost you a bit more than some other insoles.
-But if your feet tire easily after a short time in your shoes you should give them a whirl.
-They’ll likely help.
+But if your feet tire easily after a short time in your shoes, you should give them a whirl.

-What we like: If you are looking for a combination of cushioning and arch support you’ll get it from these Spenco insoles.
-They’re very comfy, fit in various types of shoes and do a great job absorbing shocks over the course of the day.
-The forefoot crashpad and heel pad are big reasons for that outstanding shock absorption.
+What we like: If you are looking for a combination of cushioning and arch support, you’ll get it from these Spenco insoles.
+They’re very comfy, fit in various types of shoes and do a great job absorbing shocks.

 8. Hyperspace Plantar Fasciitis Arch Support Insoles

-If you work on your feet you know only too well how walking all day can stress your foot, leg and back muscles.
 These Hyperspace insoles are marketed as providing plantar fasciitis relief.
-And they’ll do a good job of that.
+And they’ll do an excellent job of that.
 But they also provide good to very good relief from the everyday stress and strain your feet and legs experience.

-What we like: We agree with the marketing that these do a good job correcting overpronation.
-They’re also comfortable and well-made as well as being very affordable.
-They’re one of the few we’d confidently recommend for use in hiking boots as the cushioning is first rate.
+What we like: These do a good job correcting overpronation.
+They’re also comfortable and well-made, as well as being very affordable.
+They’re one of the few we’d recommend for use in hiking boots.

 9. Superfeet Carbon Insoles

 Superfeet Carbon Insoles are all about correcting foot alignment and providing arch support.
-They’re not intended for nurses or construction workers who just need some cushioning to get through the day.
 They’re for people with pronation or supination issues or those who suffer from plantar fasciitis.
-And for what they are they do a great job.
+And for what they are, they do a great job.

 What we like: These are good for people who just want a bit more support than their shoes are providing.
 They do a decent job alleviating arch and heel pain and promoting proper foot alignment.
 And they’re thin enough to fit into your finest shoes.